 Haven’t used a debit card since you were too young and poor to apply for a credit card?
 The DBS Visa Debit Card just might change that.
-That’s because it claims to offer up to 10% cashback – a cashback rate that’s pretty much unheard of in the realm of debit cards (and most credit cards).
+That’s because it claims to offer up to 5% cashback on contactless payment (that is, Visa PayWave or Apple Pay – which just about everyone accepts these days).

 But is it too good to be true?
 Read the low down on this DBS debit card before you sign up.